 Milost Global and PHI Group have agreed to form a Special Purpose Entity (SPE), which will be owned, controlled and managed equally by Milost and PHI.
 This is the entity through which these envisaged buyouts will be carried out.
 Subsequently, subsidiaries will be formed in closing each buyout to house relative investments in their respectful structures.

 The partnership buyout vehicle seeks to acquire publicly traded companies in North America, South Africa, New Zealand, Australia, Germany, Singapore and the UK.
 It will be industry agnostic focusing only on total buyouts in primarily going-private transactions.
 The goal will be to enhance shareholder value, distributing dividends within 24 months.
-We have already begun investigating a number of opportunities in the U.S. and abroad for immediate acquisition.

-Earlier, the Company has signed a Letter of Intent to acquire a 100,000 MT wood pellet plant in Northeastern United States, an agreement to acquire a 50.90% ownership in Vietnam-based Pacifc Petro Commercial Joint Stock Company, and an agreement to purchase 50.90% stock in another publicly-traded liquefied petroleum gas (LPG) company in Southeast Asia.
+Earlier, the Company had signed a Letter of Intent to acquire a 100,000 MT wood pellet plant in Northeastern United States, an agreement to acquire a 50.90% ownership in Vietnam-based Pacifc Petro Commercial Joint Stock Company, and an agreement to purchase 50.90% stock in another publicly-traded liquefied petroleum gas (LPG) company in Southeast Asia.
 The closings of these transactions are subject to certain conditions to be met by the selling shareholders and PHI Group, including financing commitments and financial audits of the target companies in accordance with the US GAAP (Generally Accepted Accounting Principles).

 The Company expects to qualify for uplisting to a senior exchange like Nasdaq or NYSE after the closing of one or more of these acquisitions.